 “It was a big risk,” he said.
 “I was very nervous, but I decided, hey, if I treat everybody that walks through that door like me – being honest transparent and giving them a choice – I thought people would realize that there is a value for that service.”

 In 2007, Bechat opened the doors to Neighborhood Parcel on Main Street in Tewksbury.
-At the modest location, customers could ship their mail through UPS, FedEx or DHL.
+At the modest location, customers could ship their mail through UPS, FedEx, or DHL.
 For most Andover, Lowell, Dracut, Billerica, Wilmington, and Tewksbury MA, the company is an international gateway to international residents.
-Neighborhood Parcel keeps them connected with their loved ones through their international shipping services and DHL network.
+Neighborhood Parcel keeps them connected with their loved ones through its international shipping services and DHL network.